 If you have questions or concerns, please don't hesitate to contact Becky Mika, OTA Program Director, at becky.mika@NorthwoodTech.edu or 715.319.7263.

 If you are at this webpage, it means your OTA Academic Advisor has been notified that you dropped your OTA course (10-514-xxx) courses.

 If you are withdrawing from your OTA core (10-514-xxx) courses, the OTA program would like to gather data regarding your decision to withdraw.
 This data is useful in the OTA planning process.
 Thank you for providing this information.

-If you are planning on returning to the Northwood Tech OTA program, please review the Reentry process and complete the Intent to Reenter form.
+- If you are planning on returning to the WITC OTA program, please review the Reentry process and complete the Intent to Reenter form.

 If using Macintosh or Linux based computers, coursework must be submitted using your Office365 tools provided with your Northwood Tech email account.
 It is important to verify with your Program Faculty if non-Windows based computers are acceptable in the program.